* This is the Consumer Version. *

 Selective Antibody Deficiency With Normal Immunoglobulins

-Selective antibody deficiency with normal immunoglobulins is characterized by an inadequate response to certain types of vaccines but not to others, even though people have normal or near normal levels of antibodies (immunoglobulins).
+Selective antibody deficiency with normal immunoglobulins is characterized by an inadequate response to certain types of antigens (foreign substances in the body) but not to others, even though people have normal or near normal levels of antibodies (immunoglobulins).

-Children are vaccinated with the pneumococcal conjugate vaccine to prevent pneumococcal infections.
-Sinus and lung infections and allergy symptoms are treated.
-Occasionally, infections continue after treatment.
-Then, antibiotics (such as amoxicillin and trimethoprim/sulfamethoxazole) can be given.
-Rarely, when infections recur frequently despite use of these antibiotics, people are given immune globulin (antibodies obtained from the blood of people with a normal immune system).
+Rarely, when infections recur frequently despite use of these antibiotics, people are given injections of immune globulin (antibodies obtained from the blood of people with a normal immune system).
+Immune globulin may be injected into a vein (intravenously) or under the skin (subcutaneously).